stormasm/elastichacker/README.md

-**bulkredis** talks to **redisc.Hscan** through 2 parameters
+**cmd.bulkredis** talks to **redisc.Hscan** through 2 parameters

-1. a redis hashmap key where the documents are stored
+1. a Redis hashmap key where the field is the elastic document ID and the value is the JSON document.
-2. a channel which contains redisc.Datum values which is a struct with an ID and a JSON document.
+2. a channel which contains redisc.Datum values which is a struct with the elastic document ID and a JSON document.